JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **8014 days**.

-And here is a just a random fact -  **The smallest bone in the human body is the stirrup bone, which is located in the ear**.
+And here is a just a random fact -  **Early sewing machines were destroyed by mobs or workers who felt their jobs were threatened by automation**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)